AshishPatilNF/LaserDefender/README.md

 ### Controls:

-1. Use the "WASD Keys" or the "Arrow Keys" to move the Player forward, Left, Right or Backwards.
+1. Use the "WASD Keys" or the "Arrow Keys" to move the Space Ship forward, Left, Right or Backwards.

-2. Press and Hold the "Space Key" to fire a stream of Laser's.
+2. Press and Hold the "Space Key" to fire a stream of Lasers.

 3. The user can "Quit" the game at any given time by pressing the "Q Key" or the "Quit Button".